pond3r/ggpo/doc/DeveloperGuide.md

 ### Calling the GGPO Advance and Idle Functions

 We're almost done.
 Promise.
 The last step is notify GGPO every time your gamestate finishes advancing by one frame.
-Just call `ggpo_advance_frame` after you’ve finished one frame but before you’ve started the next.
+Just call `ggpo_advance_frame` after you've finished one frame but before you've started the next.

 GGPO also needs some amount of time to send and receive packets do its own internal bookkeeping.
-At least once per-frame you should call the `ggpo_idle` function with the number of milliseconds you’re allowing GGPO to spend.
+At least once per-frame you should call the `ggpo_idle` function with the number of milliseconds you're allowing GGPO to spend.

 ## Tuning Your Application: Frame Delay vs. Speculative Execution

 GGPO uses both frame delay and speculative execution to hide latency.
-It does so by allowing the application developer the choice of how many frames that they’d like to delay input by.
+It does so by allowing the application developer the choice of how many frames that they'd like to delay input by.
 If it takes more time to transmit a packet than the number of frames specified by the game, GGPO will use speculative execution to hide the remaining latency.
 This number can be tuned by the application mid-game if you so desire.
 Choosing a proper value for the frame delay depends very much on your game.
 Here are some helpful hints.

 In general you should try to make your frame delay as high as possible without affecting the qualitative experience of the game.
 For example, a fighting game requires pixel perfect accuracy, excellent timing, and extremely tightly controlled joystick motions.
 For this type of game, any frame delay larger than 1 can be noticed by most intermediate players, and expert players may even notice a single frame of delay.
 On the other hand, board games or puzzle games which do not have very strict timing requirements may get away with setting the frame latency as high as 4 or 5 before users begin to notice.

 Another reason to set the frame delay high is to eliminate the glitching that can occur during a rollback.
 The longer the rollback, the more likely the user is to notice the discontinuities caused by temporarily executing the incorrect prediction frames.
 For example, suppose your game has a feature where the entire screen will flash for exactly 2 frames immediately after the user presses a button.
-Suppose further that you’ve chosen a value of 1 for the frame latency and the time to transmit a packet is 4 frames.
+Suppose further that you've chosen a value of 1 for the frame latency and the time to transmit a packet is 4 frames.
 In this case, a rollback is likely to be around 3 frames (4 – 1 = 3).
 If the flash occurs on the first frame of the rollback, your 2-second flash will be entirely consumed by the rollback, and the remote player will never get to see it!
-In this case, you’re better off either specifying a higher frame latency value or redesigning your video renderer to delay the flash until after the rollback occurs.
+In this case, you're better off either specifying a higher frame latency value or redesigning your video renderer to delay the flash until after the rollback occurs.

 ## Sample Application